ccbogel/QualCoder/README.md

 * vlc

 ## Issues
-* Testing has only been performed on Ubuntu and Linux Mint and for a large part on Windows 10.
+* Testing has mostly been performed on Ubuntu, Linux Mint and Windows 10.
 Some usage conducted with Lubuntu and Apple MacOSX.

 ## Future plans
 * Reports: